KeesR/LU-decomposition/README.md

 https://en.wikipedia.org/wiki/LU_decomposition#C_code_examples

 The code has some very simple tests (good weather only) in LUPD_main.java.
+Standalone usage as follows:

-Compile with: javac LUPD_main.java LUPDecomposition.java
+-   javac LUPD_main.java LUPDecomposition.java

-Run with: java LUPD_main
+-   java LUPD_main

 This is licensed under https://creativecommons.org/licenses/by-sa/4.0/, which means:
 -   You must give credit to the author